hplush/slowreader/CONTRIBUTING.md

    ```

 3. Run tests to be sure that everything is OK (open issue if tests don’t work in your environment):
+   &ensp; Before you run test be shure that the project located at path without any non-Latin letters in it.

    ```sh
    pnpm test